animegolem/RMPC-Auto-Theme/README.md

 Automatically generate rmpc themes from album artwork using K-means color extraction.

-## Status

-**✅ FULLY FUNCTIONAL** - 6/6 implementation tickets complete, tested with live music playback
+**Currently this addon is in BETA.**

+- The core theme switcher works but some combinations still present illegal/unreadable contrast.
+- Currently non-default themes are not supported as the swticher _overwrites_ the entire theme on album change.
+Customer configuration is planned.
 ## Features

-- 🎨 Extracts dominant colors from album art using K-means clustering
+- Extracts dominant colors from album art using K-means clustering
-- 🎯 Intelligently maps colors to UI elements (background, text, accents, borders)
+- Intelligently maps colors to UI elements (background, text, accents, borders)
-- 🧮 Deterministic pairwise accent/active solver with contrast matrix guardrails
+- Deterministic pairwise accent/active solver with contrast matrix guardrails
-- 📊 WCAG AA contrast compliance (4.5:1 ratio)
+- WCAG AA contrast compliance (4.5:1 ratio)
-- ⚡ Fast generation (~10ms per image)
+- Fast generation (~10ms per image)
-- 🔄 Automatic theme switching on song change
+- Automatic theme switching on song change
-- 🛡️ Robust error handling
+- Robust error handling
-- 📝 Detailed logging for debugging
+- Detailed logging for debugging

 ## Quick Start